Miouyouyou/tpklib/README.md

 # Usage

 Still unkown though...
-Currently, usage analysis is done by logging actions and replacing Tizen Studio tpklib.jar by the one generated by mvn package.
+Currently, usage analysis is done by logging actions and replacing Tizen Studio `tpklib.jar` by the one generated by `mvn package`.

 # Compilation